itssamuelrowe/binarystars/content/methods/understanding-methods-that-return-values.md

 Methods that perform operations without returning any value are useful.
 But this is not the case always.
-In this lecture you will learn how to return values from methods.
+In this section you will learn how to return values from methods.

 Imagine that you write a method that accepts your date of birth and calculates